GianlucaFuwa/MetaQCD.jl/docs/src/gaugefields.md

 ### Future Optimizations

-More memory-efficient storage schemes for SU(3) and su(3) elements may be implemented in future versions to further reduce memory footprint.
+More memory-efficient storage schemes for SU(3) and su(3) elements (8 floating point representations) may be implemented in future versions to further reduce memory footprint.

 ## Spinor Fields